jupyter-book/jupyter-book/jupyter_book/book_template/content/guide/05_advanced.md

 ### When should you build the HTML locally?

-You might ask: if GitHub pages can build my site automatically from the markdown files, why build it locally?
+You might ask: if GitHub pages can build my site automatically from the intermediate files, why build it locally?
 The main reason for this is that you get more flexibility by building locally and serving raw HTML, as opposed to auto-building the site with GitHub-pages.